kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 // DeviceClassSpec is used in a [DeviceClass] to define what can be allocated
 // and how to configure it.
 type DeviceClassSpec struct {
-	// Each selector must be satisfied by a device which is claimed via this class.
-	//
-	// +optional
-	// +listType=atomic
-	Selectors []DeviceSelector `json:"selectors,omitempty" protobuf:"bytes,1,opt,name=selectors"`

-	// Config defines configuration parameters that apply to each device that is claimed via this class.
-	// Some classses may potentially be satisfied by multiple drivers, so each instance of a vendor
-	// configuration applies to exactly one driver.
-	//
-	// They are passed to the driver, but are not considered while allocating the claim.
-	//
-	// +optional
-	// +listType=atomic
-	Config []DeviceClassConfiguration `json:"config,omitempty" protobuf:"bytes,2,opt,name=config"`

 	// ExtendedResourceName defines a mapping to the extended resource API.
 	// All devices matched by the device class can be used to satisfy extended resource requests in pod's spec using this name.
 	//